lvgl/lv_port_texas_sk-am62p-lp/README.md

   - UART
   - Power
   - Screen (HDMI)
-  - Ethernet (Connect the board to the same LAN the host is, the board obtains an IP address from the network manager)
+  - Ethernet (Connect the board to the same LAN the host is, the board obtains an IP address from DHCP)

 - SD card is needed to flash the image.